UU-Human-Evolution/Population-Genomik-Project/Project_2023.md

 The `.imiss` contains the individual missingness and the `.lmiss` the marker missingness Do you understand the columns of the files?
 The last three columns are the number of missing, the total, and the fraction of missing markers and individuals for the two files respectively

-Look at the first few lines of the newly generated .map (sample info) and .ped (marker and genotype info) files using the more command as demonstrated above
+Look at the first few lines of the newly generated .map (fileset variant information file) and .ped (Paternal ID Maternal ID Sex Phenotype) files using the more command as demonstrated above.

 Read in bed/ped file and convert to tped: